roshniiii10/Mathematical-Summary-Report-LaTex/README.md

 ### From *Euler: The Master of Us All*:
 - Euler and Number Theory
 - Euler and Logarithms
 - Euler and Infinite Series

 ### From *Mathematics and Its History*:
 - Polynomial Functions
 - Calculus

 ---

 ## 🧠 Key Highlights

-- Focus on deep mathematical concepts from historical and analytical perspectives
+- Focused on foundational mathematical topics from both historical and analytical perspectives
-- Professional LaTeX formatting using `amsmath`, `amssymb`, `amsthm`, and bibliography
+- Professionally typeset using LaTeX packages: `amsmath`, `amssymb`, `amsthm`, and `biblatex`
-- Structured academic writing for technical presentation
+- Structured academic writing tailored for clarity, precision, and technical presentation

 ---

 ## 🎯 Purpose

-This report demonstrates proficiency in LaTeX, academic writing, and mathematical exposition — key skills for roles involving research, technical communication, or mathematically intensive software development.
+This project demonstrates proficiency in LaTeX, mathematical communication, and academic documentation — valuable skills for roles involving technical writing, research-based development, or mathematically intensive software engineering.